-The CSA is a 100 percent volunteer-led organization, and all members are required to donate some time.
+The CSA is a 100% volunteer-led organization, and all members are required to donate some time.
 Each member must complete one work shift during the season.
-Members can choose to set up the pick up in the morning, help break things down in the afternoon or drive leftover food items to South Williamsburg to be donated or contribute a recipe to our blog.
-On Wednesdays, members will be asked to run the pick up.
+Saturday members can choose to set up the pick up in the morning, help break things down in the afternoon or drive leftover food items to St. John the Evangelist to be donated.
+On Wednesdays, members will be asked to run the pick up or can also choose to help out on Saturdays.
+Members who have already completed a shift or have limited mobility are asked to contribute a recipe to our blog.
 Work shifts are a great way to connect with members of the community, fairly easy, you get to sit in a beautiful garden for a couple hours and you might even get some extra leftover veggies!
 Members do NOT have to volunteer on a day that they pick up their share, although most members choose to do so.

 Shifts in the garden do require some physical labor (e.g. carrying boxes, putting up tables and tents).
 If you are unable to complete these tasks due to a disability or injury please sign up to share a recipe, assist with the Wednesday distribution or feel free to suggest another way you'd like to contribute.

 The Core Group is an all-volunteer group made up of members of the East Williamsburg community.
 We are responsible for coordinating all aspects of the CSA so that the farmer can focus on growing great food.
 We answer your emails, recruit new members, work with the farm to set pricing, oversee distribution, handle member payments, run social media accounts and generally try to keep everything running smoothly.
 We are volunteers who are committed to the ideals of the CSA and want to ensure that our community has access to affordable, high quality food.
 If you would like to do more to improve the East Williamsburg CSA, we want to hear from you!
 Please contact us and put Core Group in the subject line.

 The CSA Agreement